opendatacube/datacube-explorer/README.md

 Note that these roles extend the built-in datacube role `agdc_user`.
-If you created your datacube without permissions, a stand-alone creator of the `agdc_user` role is available as a prerequisity in the same [roles](cubedash/summary/roles) directory.
+If you created your datacube without permissions, a stand-alone creator of the `agdc_user` role is available as a prerequisite in the same [roles](cubedash/summary/roles) directory.

 ## Docker for Development and running tests